countdigi/finance/index-funds.md

 - Total International Bond Market
 - Total World Market (Total Stock Market + Total International Stock market)

+Notes:
-Note: The S&P 500 and Total US Stock Market are *highly* correlated and may be used interchangeably in your portfolios as needed.
+1. The S&P 500 and Total US Stock Market are *highly* correlated and may be used interchangeably in your portfolios as needed.
+2. The Vanguard ETFs VOO, VTI, VXUS, BND, BNDX, and VT are the underlying funds for the Admiral, Institutional, and Institutional Plus share classes.

 ## Funds per class

-NOTE: The Vanguard ETFs VOO, VTI, VXUS, BND, BNDX, and VT are the underlying funds for the Admiral, Institutional, and Institutional Plus share classes.

 ### S&P 500